Queer Dating Sites 2026 in the USA

 FAQ

-Do people actually find serious relationships on queer dating sites or is it all hookups?
+Do people on these sites want relationships, or is it mostly hookups?

 Author of the article